Educating Future Pharmacy Innovators

 The College provides a challenging learning environment where students can explore a variety of options, develop practical expertise, and become leaders in the profession and their communities.
 Introductory practice experiences (IPPEs) in community, hospital, and clinical settings help develop such practical expertise.

-During the sixth year of the program, students participate in a series of eight five-week advanced pharmacy practice experiences (APPEs).
+During the final year of the program, students participate in a series of eight five-week advanced pharmacy practice experiences (APPEs).
 After finishing their APPEs and earning their Pharm.D. degree, students apply for state licensure.
 About 97 percent of the College's graduates pass their licensure exams on their first attempt.

 A hallmark of the new curriculum is an innovative teaching model which integrates coursework across foundational subject areas to improve learning and advance patient care.
 Students will be able to identify and incorporate specialty areas into their studies to prepare them for the wide variety of career options available for pharmacists.
 Offerings will include professional elective tracts and certificate programs.

 After three pre-professional years and one professional year in the program, students can earn a Bachelor of Science degree that recognizes their strong preparation in math and science as well as a well-rounded education in the liberal arts.